Common Area Maintenance (CAM) Charges: What to Know

 How Is CAM Determined?

-To determine how much you pay for CAMs, they find your pro-rata share of the building.
-While it's important to read your lease carefully to understand exactly how these get calculated, the process generally relies on the amount of space you occupy.
+To determine how much you pay for CAM, property owners find your pro-rata share of the building.
+While it's important to read your lease carefully to understand exactly how these get calculated, the process generally relies on the amount of space you occupy or the tenant's proportionate share.

 measure space-1